Event-AHU/OpenPAR/SNN-PAR/README.md

 ```

 ###  Teacher Checkpoint
-You can get the weights of the teacher model by training the [VTB](https://github.com/cxh0519/VTB/tree/main) separately
+You can get the weights of the teacher model by training the [VTB](https://github.com/cxh0519/VTB/tree/main) separately.
+[PETA](https://github.com/cxh0519/VTB/tree/main)

 ## 🚀Training
 ```